 Space: 2099 is much more serialized in story than Space: 1999.
 Character progression and story telling can now have meaningful long arcs and significant impact.
 (Jace Hall, January 2014).
 He states that there will be plot twists.

-The announcement states it is a "complete reimagining".
+The announcement states it was a "complete reimagining".

 We are not remaking Space 1999